punkave/node-netpbm/README.md

 You can also call `info` with three parameters: the filename, an options object, and the callback.
 Usually you won't need this, but `info` does support the same advanced parameters for overriding types as `convert` does. `info` currently does not support the `limit` option, however obtaining image dimensions has a much smaller impact on the system than actually converting or scaling a complete image.

 Although the `info` function is reasonably fast, you should not rely on calling it every time you display an image.
 For good performance you should cache everything you know about each image in your database.

+## Contributing Code

+We love pull requests.
+But you gotta make sure the tests still pass. cd to the `tests` folder and run `node tests.js`.
+If it blows up, your code isn't ready.

 ## Contact